Career counselling includes career exploration, career planning, assessment of interests, and online resources.

 - Check out our Student Employment Centre or visit the office (Oland Hall G15).

 UNB’s Career Connections site is a great place to start, with many resources that can aid in your career development.
-The University of Waterloo has a brief overview of different stages to consider when you are making a career decision, and include various handouts and resource materials.

 If you are hoping to develop effective work search strategies, the Job Bank website has been designed to help you through this process.
 Finally, try checking out Career Cruising for relevant information on career paths and training opportunities available in Canada (speak with a counsellor for login information).